Preschool at the Daycroft School

 Personalized to Your Schedule

-- Daycroft’s flexible scheduling lets you mix full-day and half-day sessions in practically any way you need.
+- Daycroft’s flexible scheduling lets you mix full-day and half-day sessions.

 - Before-school and after-school care is available as well as enrichment programs.